gordinmitya/mobile-dnn/README.md

 Finding hyperparameters for an architecture of a neural network can be formulated as an optimization task.
 For instance, number of layers, number of filters and kernel size of CNN.
 It can be done either for designing and training network from scratch or for finetuning existing network. https://arxiv.org/abs/1611.01578

+// TODO https://ssnl.github.io/dataset_distillation/ – distilate dataset (MNIST from 60k to 10 images), so that nas can be performed a lot faster! (source https://t.me/gonzo_ML/143)

 ## Related Repos